 1. Virtual Trivia

-However, note that you’re catering to seniors, and a traditional trivia night may not be the easiest for them to follow along with.
+However, note that your catering to seniors, and a traditional trivia night may not be the easiest for them to follow along with.
 For an older population, smaller, intimate groups usually work best.
 It’s less overwhelming, and easier for seniors to interact with all players, which is one of the main points of a social wellness game!
 Plus, seniors may need extra audio and visual aids, which may not be provided with pre-made virtual trivia events.